robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Wardrobe.

 Of course.
 Made sense: his mum worked there.
 Oh, and he knew the woman who ran the place.
 Mara.
 Hard mouth, dry voice, the sort who mistook a table full of fabric for a command post.
 Sarah had been there as well, sharp as wire.
-And this other lass they called Celeste—cool, composed, entirely too certain that she had the right to involve herself.
+And this other lass they called Celeste — cool, composed, entirely too certain that she had the right to involve herself.

 They had handled him.